Who is my Advisor?

 Both can address questions about major/minor and graduation requirements.
 However, you can think of the difference between these two as a difference in perspective and scope.

-Professional advisors offer a broader perspective on your undergraduate experience.
-A professional advisor's expertise is in how to successfully fulfill major/minor and graduation requirements and navigate through the process of getting an undergraduate degree, and they can clarify for you the steps necessary to prepare for a career and/or graduate study.
-In the case of the professional advisor, the in-depth knowledge they bring to addressing your questions and concerns is about college and university policies and procedures, your myPath degree evaluation and transcripts, and the wide range of resources and extra- and co-curricular experiences available to students.
+Professional advisors are wayfinders who offer a broader perspective on your undergraduate experience.
+A professional advisor's expertise is in helping you successfully fulfill major/minor and graduation requirements and navigate through the process of getting an undergraduate degree.
+Professional advisors have in-depth knowledge of college and university policies and procedures, your myPath degree evaluation and transcripts, and the wide range of resources and extra- and co-curricular experiences available to students.
+Professional advisors can also connect you to campus resources, especially those related to helping you be academically successful at GVSU, and can begin conversations about how to prepare for a career and/or graduate study.

-Faculty mentors are experts in your major field and bring this in-depth understanding into play in addressing your questions and concerns.
+Faculty mentors are experts in your major field and use this in-depth understanding to addressing your questions and concerns about the work you're doing in your major.
 They know the wide variety of careers available to majors, what specific courses will be best for you, and how to most effectively chose and prepare for specific graduate programs and careers.
 They can provide information on high-impact experiences within your major like internships, research opportunities, and faculty-led study abroad trips.
 They can also help you evaluate how well your skills and abilities fit with the field and your goals.
 In addition, they have extensive contacts in the field and can foster your professional development in your academic area of interest.

 Connecting With Your Professional Advisor or Faculty Mentor